m1burn/docker-nativescript/README.md

 Please note that when you run command 'tns', it will try to create hidden directories (.local, .npm, .oracle_jre_usage) in your current directory.
 These directories are created by NativeScript CLI to keep it's settings.
 So it would be better if you choose to run this command in a special directory for NativeScript projects (even the first command 'tns create').
 It can help you to avoid mixing these hidden directories with your own local directories.

 ## Known limitations
 At the moment this image isn't supposed to work with an emulator.
 It is able to work only with physical devices.
-I hope I'll remove this limitation in the near future.